Public Image Ltd: 2009–present: Reunion and new albums

 released The Public Image is Rotten – Songs from the Heart, a compilation CD/DVD box set to celebrate the 40th anniversary of the band.
 It consists of five CDs and two DVDs that include B-sides, rarities, radio sessions, live concerts, 12" mixes and promo videos.

 On 9 January 2023, it was announced that the band was one of the six acts chosen to compete in Eurosong 2023 for the chance to represent Ireland in the Eurovision Song Contest 2023.
 They competed with the song "Hawaii", and ultimately finished in 4th place with 18 points.
 The song, called by the band "the most personal piece of songwriting", was released as a single, and was described as a love letter to Lydon's wife, Nora Forster.
 After her death on 5 April, the band announced their studio album End of World, released on 11 August, along with a new European tour.
+Public Image Limited has been touring frequently as of 2025 and 2026, with concerts planned into 2027.

+Musical style and legacy

+Beginning as a post-punk group, PiL went on to incorporate influences from multiple genres into their music, including krautrock, dub, alternative rock and pop.
+The British magazine NME wrote in a 1999 review that the band was "arguably the first post-rock group."

+Lydon has cited Captain Beefheart, Iggy Pop and the Stooges and Kraftwerk as foundational influences for the band.
+Their first three albums, Public Image: First Issue, Metal Box, and The Flowers of Romance are regarded as early, pioneering records in the development of post-punk.
+However, after the departure of Levene, Wobble, and Walker, the band moved towards a more commercial New wave sound with the album This Is What You Want...
+This Is What You Get, continuing in this direction until their disbandment in 1992.
+Upon reuniting in 2009, the band returned to their experimental roots.

+The band has been cited as an influence by the likes of Liars, Nirvana, Massive Attack, Red Hot Chili Peppers, U2, and Melvins.